BurrowBird/4chan-Thread-Muncher/Readme.txt

 ----

 I am not a programmer.
 Muncher is 99 % vibe coded, using free versions of Grok, Claude and Gemini.
 Muncher has some quirks.
+Feel free to fix them.

 Muncher tries to prevent downloading duplicates by various means.
-If you want to redownload the same thread twice, use the Forget button.
+If you want to redownload the same thread twice, use the Forget buttons.

 You can add threads by ID or via a search (within a board).
 Auto-following threads is not implemented.